⚠️ Travel Advisory Notice

 Here’s the deal: I paid roughly 360 shekels ($105).
 Now, before you puke at the price, understand that in reality, I paid 60 shekels ($17.50): 20 for the Israeli SIM card and 40 for the phone plan (ok, 39.90, but we’re rounding figures here).
 The rest is a deposit I get back when I cancel after a minimum of 45 days on the plan.

-So, this clearly isn’t the best deal for everyone, not to mention that it’s kind of a dickaround, but it’s a good choice of SIM card for anyone longterm travelling in Israel or looking to make Aliyah (settle in Israel).
+So, this clearly isn’t the best deal for everyone, not to mention that it’s kind of a dickaround, but it’s a good SIM card for travelling in Israel or anyone looking to make Aliyah (settle in Israel).

 In Summary

-Although buying local SIM cards in your travels ultimately works out cheaper, it also can be a real pain in the ass.
+If you are debating buying a local or international SIM, there are a few things to note.
+Buying local SIM cards in your travels ultimately works out cheaper, it also can be a real pain in the ass.
 Sometimes, it can be a bit sketchy too (depending on where you are).

 If you’re someone who takes a lot more frequent and short trips – as opposed to one giant backpack-slinging slog – then an international SIM card might be the better choice for you.
 How do they work?